This site may contain affiliate links for which a small commission is received.

 So I decided it would be a really useful resource to create Inkscape swatches (aka Inkscape color palettes) for all the favorite professional American sports teams.
 You know the professional football, basketball, baseball and hockey teams that everyone watches on tv.
 You’ll notice I don’t mention by name or use the magically three-letter synonyms for any of them and I’m about to share why.

-So back to my “big brilliant idea”.
-I thought for sure I had the perfect useful shortcut for anyone working with Inkscape.
-My caffeine-deprived brain thought hey, wouldn’t it be great to have team color swatches to easily make a cool text design or graphic in your favorite team’s colors.
+Back to my “big brilliant idea”.
+I thought for sure I had the perfect shortcut for anyone working with Inkscape.
+My caffeine-deprived brain thought “hey, wouldn’t it be great to have team color swatches to easily make a cool text design or graphic in your favorite team’s colors”.
 How cool would that be?

-So I got busy to work and spent most of the day creating my Inkscape SVG template with a layout of the various teams organized by sport and name.
-Then I meticulously searched for logo images where I could determine the team color hex codes.
-The goal was an easy to use SVG file with the logo colors created into Inkscape swatch files just like I showed in my article “60 Free Inkscape Swatches“.
+I got busy to work and spent most of the day creating an Inkscape SVG template with a layout of the various teams organized by sport and name.
+After a meticulously search for team logo images, I created a list of each team’s color hex codes.
+The goal was an easy to use SVG file with the logo colors placed into Inkscape swatch files like I showed in my article “60 Free Inkscape Swatches“.

 But towards late afternoon a little voice got me thinking.

 I’d named each GPL for the team the colors represented and I had used the 3 letter synonym for the sports affiliation.
 Mmmm, perhaps I’d been a bit hasty in doing all this work since I knew from working with print on demand designs that creating a design associated with well-known entities can run into copyright or trademark issues.
-That almost inevitably leads to nastygram emails from law firms representing the parties feeling infringed upon.
+That almost inevitably leads to nastygram emails from law firms representing the parties who feel they have been infringed upon.

-So I started Google searching phrases like “Can I use XXX team colors in my designs?”.
-Unfortunately, there’s a lot of other brilliant idea folks out there trying to do what I thought was fairly innocent design work.
+I google’d search phrases like “Can I use XXX team colors in my designs?”.
+Much to my dismay, there’s a lot of other brilliant idea folks out there trying to do what I thought was fairly innocent design work.
 That is, use colors from well known (aka famous) sports teams on something they could make.

 Hey, it’s just a bunch of colors and I wasn’t planning on selling anything as “official team stuff”.
 Oops.
 All the “I’m not your lawyer but here are my legal advice answers….” said basically the same thing.